by Work the World

 So, what is your current role?

 I work in Accident and Emergency.
-I’ve not long been back since returning from maternity leave, so I’ve come back during quite a strange time.
-I think it’s daunting returning from a year off anyway, but given the recent changes due to Coronavirus, it’s been extra daunting going back.
+I’ve not long been back since returning from maternity leave, so I’ve returned during quite a strange time.
+I think returning from a year off is daunting anyway, but given the recent changes due to the Coronavirus, it’s been extra daunting going back.

-It’s the very subtle changes of not having patient visitors in the hospital and having to wear additional PPE that I’ve found the most different.
+The very subtle changes of not having patient visitors in the hospital and having to wear additional PPE are what I’ve found the most different.

-And do you think your experience in Ghana helped you with working through a pandemic like this?
+And do you think your experience in Ghana helped you work through a pandemic like this?

-Definitely.
-Two years ago I was diagnosed with OCD and it’s been extremely hard at work because I went from somebody who really loved getting in amongst it to somebody who was actually really scared of having contact with blood and wounds.
+Two years ago, I was diagnosed with OCD, and it’s been extremely hard at work because I went from somebody who loved getting in amongst it to somebody who was scared of having contact with blood and wounds.

-But, I always remember thinking I’ve been to Ghana in an HIV clinic where we didn’t really have access to PPE other than the gloves we took out there ourselves and I didn’t really think about it.
+But, I always remember thinking I’ve been to Ghana in an HIV clinic where we didn’t have access to PPE other than the gloves we took out there ourselves, and I didn’t think about it.

-I always draw on my experience in Ghana and I think to myself if I managed in Ghana where there were limited resources, then I can manage here with all the extra equipment and the procedures and the protocols we have.
-I definitely always look back and think okay I can do it.
-You did it then, you can do it now.
+I always draw on my experience in Ghana, and I think to myself, if I managed in Ghana with limited resources, I could manage here with all the extra equipment, procedures, and protocols we have.
+I definitely always look back and think okay, I can do it.
+You did it then — you can do it now.

 Social Media - jordan dewar

-Do you have any words of encouragement for anyone thinking about undertaking an overseas placement?
+Do you have any words of encouragement for anyone considering undertaking an overseas placement?

 I would definitely recommend it.
-It's always going to be a bit scary experiencing something so different, but the support you have from the other students and the Work the World team makes things so much easier.
+Although experiencing something so different will always be a bit scary, the support you have from the other students and the Work the World team makes things much more manageable.

-If it's something you’re thinking of organising yourself, I’d definitely take some time to think about how stressful that might be.
-To have your meals sorted for you, and someone organising how you’re getting to the hospital and keeping an eye on you just makes the whole experience more enjoyable.
+If you’re thinking of organising it yourself, I’d recommend taking some time to consider how stressful that might be.
+Having your meals sorted for you and someone organising your transportation to the hospital and keeping an eye on you makes the whole experience more enjoyable.

-For me, rather than looking back and thinking I spent the whole time worrying about how I was getting from place to place or what I was going to be doing day to day, I look back and remember the actual experience for the experience itself – not the minor details.
+Rather than looking back and thinking I spent the whole time worrying about how I was getting from place to place or what I would be doing day to day, I look back and remember the experience for the experience itself – not the minor details.

 Read more about our nursing electives in Ghana.